sybrew/the-seo-framework/readme.txt

 	Track/adjust readme changes: --JETPACK
 TODO: Regression: Title compatibility test --UltimateMember has been fixed thus far.
 TODO: Regression: Emptying the home page title tagline when one was set will show its inputted value as a placeholder.
 PHP issue, not JS.
+TODO: Retest the upgrading process (new installation & attachment robots).

 TODO: Update plugin setup guide, as pagination settings have been updated.